galette/galettedoc/source/development/git.rst

 Third party libs
 ----------------

-Third party libs are handled with `Composer dependency manager <https://getcomposer.org>`_.
+:doc:`Galette third party dependencies <technical_infos>` are handled with `Composer dependency manager <https://getcomposer.org>`_.
 Once composer installed on your system, just go in Galette directory (where you can see `composer.json` and `composer.lock` files) and just run:

 .. code-block:: bash